Scarlet tanager: Behavior

 Their breeding habitat is large stretches of deciduous forest, especially with oaks, across eastern North America.
 They can occur, with varying degrees of success, in young successional woodlands and occasionally in extensive plantings of shade trees in suburban areas, parks, and cemeteries.
 For a viable breeding population, at least 10 to 12 hectares of forest are required.
-In winter, scarlet tanagers occur in the montane forest of the Andean foothills.
-Scarlet tanagers migrate to northwestern South America, passing through Central America around April, and again around October.
-They begin arriving in the breeding grounds in numbers by about May and already start to move south again in midsummer; by early October, they are all on their way south.
+In winter, Scarlet tanagers migrate to the montane forest of the Andean foothills of northwestern South America, passing through Central America around April, and again around October.
+They begin arriving in their breeding grounds in numbers by about May and already start to move south again in midsummer; by early October, they are all on their way south.
 The bird is an extremely rare vagrant to Western Europe.